Communities of Practice Tools that Your Team Will Love

 Cloud Storage Apps for Communities of Practices

-A cloud storage app is essential to any organisation.
-It provides quick, secured and safe access to databases, files and other important documents that the member may need.
+A cloud storage app is essential to any organization.
+It provides quick, secure, and safe access to databases, files, and other important documents that the member may need.

 How A Community Blog and Wiki Can Help a Community of Practice

-Blogs and wikis are considered as effective vessels of learning.
+Blogs and wikis are considered effective vessels of learning.